Inflation is still surging and some Democrats see one culprit: Greedy companies

 There's no sign the Biden administration is considering price controls, which fell out of favor after a failed effort in the Nixon administration.

-Just last week, Biden unveiled a $1 billion effort to boost smaller meat producers in an effort to reduce the influence of big corporations, arguing the increased competition would help bring down prices.
+Just last week, Biden unveiled a $1 billion effort to boost smaller meat producers in an effort to reduce the influence of big corporations.

 "Too often, they use their power to squeeze out smaller competitors, stifle new entrepreneurs, and raise the prices," Biden told reporters last week.